 Debt Relief Options:

 It’s possible that you’re already using our consumer proposal services or bankruptcy services for the sake of debt relief.
 If you’re concerned about whether your repayments will negatively impact the limited funds you already have, don’t worry.

 The Office of the Superintendent of Bankruptcy has asked trustees across Canada to be flexible with clients to make sure that they feel supported and safe at this time.
 We are ready to address your concerns.
 Contact your licensed insolvency trustee to see if you can make temporary adjustments to your repayment process.
 A single phone call or email could put your mind at ease.

-Social Distancing with David Sklar & Associates
+David Sklar & Associates

 The economic repercussions of COVID-19 are likely causing you a lot of stress.
 A silver lining to this dark cloud is that the government is rolling out emergency benefits and pausing regular payments to support struggling citizens.
 And if that’s not enough, David Sklar & Associates is here to help people get through this rough patch.